2005/06

 The away match at Boston was always going to be a tricky one for Oxford United, as neither their yellow nor black shirts were really suitable for the trip to York Street.

-Oxford United sort advice prior to the fixture, reportedly from the match referee Mick Russell.
-It was agreed that United would wear their all-yellow strip.
+Oxford United sought advice prior to the fixture, reportedly from the match referee Mick Russell.
+It was agreed that United should wear their all-yellow strip.

 However, once at the ground, the referee had a change of mind and decided that Oxford’s yellow shirts were too similar to Boston’s gold and black hooped shirts.